istio/community/CONTRIBUTING.md

   - Once the major technical issues are resolved and agreed upon, post a note to the working group's mailing list with the design decision and the general execution plan.

-- Submit PRs to istio/istio with your code changes.
+- Submit PRs to [istio/istio](https://github.com/istio/istio) with your code changes.

-- Submit PRs to istio/istio.github.io with documentation for your feature, including usage examples when possible.
+- Submit PRs to [istio/istio.github.io](https://github.com/istio/istio.github.io) with
+documentation for your feature, including usage examples when possible.
+See [here](https://istio.io/about/contribute/) to learn how to write docs for istio.io.

 > Note that we prefer bite-sized PRs instead of giant monster PRs.
 It's therefore preferable if you can introduce large features in smaller reviewable changes that build on top of one another.